ibomdv/dlp/README.md

 The ability to connect an SDR radio is also an interesting feature; the software FLrig can serve as a bridge here if necessary.

 Status LEDs were introduced to provide the user with an overview of whether all functions are operating correctly.

+Another new idea was to incorporate information into the analysis that isn't directly available in the DReaM decoder software's logs—specifically, details regarding the audio codec, audio mode, and protection level.

+Modifying the original DReaM code (C++) to extract this information directly from the program is highly challenging, even with AI assistance.
+In this case, it was impossible.

+However, the AI ​​came up with a different idea—one that takes a bit of lateral thinking:

+Capture the missing information from the DReaM station label on the PC screen and save it as a new, additional .json file in the DReaM folder!
+The rebuilt DRMLogPlotter automatically detects both the existing and the new log files and displays the information in the main GUI.
+In the latest version, this works very well across Python, Windows 11, and Linux (Ubuntu/Linux Mint).

 ##### The code: